 What your cohort report will look like.

-The structure, fields, and visual format of every Crucible Care outcomes report.
-Sample numbers below are within published Senior Fitness Test norms.
-The numbers in your report will come from your own residents, your own cohort, your own twelve weeks.
+The structure, fields, and visual format of every Crucible Care outcomes report — the five measures, the published risk thresholds they’re scored against, and where your cohort’s numbers land.
+The numbers in your report come from your own residents, your own cohort, your own twelve weeks.

 Sit-to-Stand